jpm-hub/jpm/README.md

 ![JPM Logo](https://aws-ca-central-1-501301757139-newlambda-pipe.s3.ca-central-1.amazonaws.com/logo2.png)

 A simple and efficient build tool and package manager for Java and Kotlin projects.
-JPM provides a streamlined approach to managing dependencies, building, running, and testing Java/Kotlin applications.
+JPM provides a better approach to managing dependencies, building, running, and testing Java/Kotlin applications, inspired by npm.

 ## Table of Contents